samsti/samsti/README.md

-<h2>Computer Science student building practical software with React, TypeScript, and .NET.
-Focused on real-world apps and clean code.</h3>
+<p>Computer Science student building practical software with React, TypeScript, and .NET.
+Focused on real-world apps and clean code.</p>